 Recognises the best small publication or e-book (maximum 200 pages) which features Victorian local, cultural or social history.

-Recognises the publication or project which best reflects the history of cultural diversity in Victoria.
+Recognises the publication or project which best reflects diversity and inclusion and tells the history of cultural diversity in Victoria.

-Recognises the best visual presentation of history using non-print media, including but not limited to multimedia presentations, mobile or online applications and videos.
+Recognises the best digital presentation of history including, but not limited to, multimedia presentations, mobile or online applications, videos and podcasts.